niemand-sec/ReClass.NET-DriverReader/README.md

 ..\ReClass.NET-SamplePlugin\ReClass.NET SamplePlugin.sln
 ```

+For obvious reasons,the Gigabyte driver is not provided on this repository.
+But if you are compiling this plugin, I'm pretty sure you will be able to get that driver.

 ## Configuration

 > Remember to configure the constant `WINVERSION` beforing compiling.
 Versions (x64) 1607, 1703 and 1709 are supported for now.